 Why Bones Weaken with Aging

 Bones change all the time.
 Bone cells called osteoclasts take calcium out of bones and osteoblasts constantly bring calcium back into bones.
 Exercise increases the rate that osteoblasts bring in calcium to make bones stronger, while inactivity slows osteoblasts to weaken bones.
 Two hormones, irisin and sclerostin, help signal our bodies to begin the process of breaking down old cells so that new ones can form.
-Recent research shows that exercise may increase irisin to slow bone loss and prevent osteoporosis in mice susceptible to that condition (Cell, Dec 13, 2018;175(7):1756-1768), so in the future we may have medicines that actually cure osteoporosis.
+Research shows that exercise may increase irisin to slow bone loss and prevent osteoporosis in mice susceptible to that condition (Cell, Dec 13, 2018;175(7):1756-1768).

 Bone loss directly parallels loss of muscle.
 Aging causes you to lose strength, no matter how much you exercise.
 After age 65, 50 percent of North Americans suffer from loss of muscle that is significant enough to limit their daily activities (J Am Geriatr Soc, 2004;52:80-85).
 The people who lose the most muscle are usually the ones who die earliest, and they are also most at risk for falls and broken bones.
 If you inactivate a leg by putting it in a cast, you lose a significant amount of muscle size in just four days (Nutrition, Acta Physiol (Oxf), March 2014;210(3):628-41).
 Any prolonged period of inactivity, such as bed rest, injured nerves, wearing a cast or even living in a decreased force of gravity, will cause loss of muscle tissue (Med Hypotheses, 2007;69(2):310-21).